44.07685 North (44° 4' 36.66" North)

 From there, the integration of hardware and software continued mostly blurring the distinction of development for me.
 It is still hard to envision developing just electronics or just software, since there is so much to be gained by integrating the two.
 Software development is the key to success, not the coding.
 Coding is just language, but developing software is a process, an important process.

 Amateur Radio ties it all together.
 Knowledge of electronics and software are key to getting the most out of any system and being able to properly operate the many components of a modern HAM shack.
 Satellite, data, voice, and television communications are all things that can be accomplished with Amateur Radio.
 Beyond the technical aspects of the hobby are the communication aspects of it.
 Passing messages reliably over whatever medium is available requires perseverance and adherence to standards and procedures.

-I've been the Emergency Coordinator for the City of Santa Clara, California and am currently the Emergency Coordinator for Androscoggin County in Maine.
+I've been the Emergency Coordinator for the City of Santa Clara, California and had been the Emergency Coordinator for Androscoggin County in Maine.
 I recently stepped down to allow myself time for other endeavors but continue to be actively involved.

 From my vantage point, everything comes down to math.
 When you can quantify something and express it as a formula, then you know a lot about it.
 This is true in electronics, software, and just about everything one encounters.